AdamMontemurro/AdamMontemurro/README.md

 ### <div align="center"> Adam Montemurro </div>
 ---

-### Hello, I am Adam!
-A dynamic software engineer with a passion for technology honed through a successful background in sales and the creation of websites for life insurance agents.
-Fueled by a love of learning, I recently enrolled in a software engineering boot camp to expand my skill set and drive innovation in the industry.
+ Hello, I am Adam!
+A dynamic software engineer fueled by a love of learning.
+I recently enrolled in a software engineering boot camp to expand my skill set and drive innovation in the industry.

 Critical thinking and offering unique solutions to complex problems are what drive me.